 Current lodge state officer Willie High Coleman Jr. of Houston said, “Gooseneck is probably the reason that the Prince Hall Grand Lodge is in Fort Worth.”

 A few years later, when the Fort Worth Prince Hall Masons added a college of industrial arts to their next lodge hall, on East 1st Street, they named it after McDonald.
-(Fort Worth’s first African-American YMCA branch was named after McDonald in 1944 when he donated a building at 1600 Jones Street to house the branch.
-The McDonald YMCA is now on East Berry Street.)
+(Fort Worth’s first African-American YMCA branch was named after McDonald’s son in 1944 when “Gooseneck Bill” donated a building at 1600 Jones Street to house the branch.
+The McDonald YMCA is now on Miller Street.)

 Just days after the United States entered World War I in April 1917, McDonald helped to recruit African-American units.
 (Note that the other recruiter was William Oliver Bundy, McDonald’s biographer.
 Bundy was principal of the “colored high school” in the Third Ward.)